WayneXuCN/ModularDashboard/docs/en/README.md

   - [Project Structure](./development/structure.md)
   - [Contributing](./development/contributing.md)

-## About Research Dashboard
+## About Modular Dashboard

-Research Dashboard is a customizable information aggregation dashboard designed for researchers.
+Modular Dashboard is a customizable information aggregation dashboard.
 It provides a unified interface to view and manage information from multiple sources including:

-- ArXiv papers based on your research interests
+- ArXiv papers
 - Your GitHub activity
 - RSS feeds from your favorite sources